computersarecool/dotemacs/README.md

 These are the files that I use to configure Emacs.
 This README also serves as a place for me to list the modes that I am planning to explore more in the future

-#### Mode Usage Notes:
+# Mode Usage Notes:
+### neotree
+  - `H` Toggle hidden file names
+  - `A` Maximize / minimize neotree
+  - `C-c C-c` Change root
+  - `C-c C-p` Copy a file or directory

+### multiple-cursors
+  - `C-'` Toggle showing only lines with cursor
+  - `mc/insert-numbers` Insert increasing numbers for each cursor
+  - `C-'` Toggle showing only lines with cursor
+  -
-    nodejs-repl
+### nodejs-repl
   - To send content to nodejs-repl C-u (1 - 3 times) followed by C-c C-z

-    skewer-mode
+### skewer-mode
   - M-x run-skewer to attach to a browser
   - C-c C-z to open the REPL
   - C-M-x to evaluate an expression

 #### Things to do:
  - Confirm that files are not saved when using `sudo` and `tramp`